 Galvanic corrosion, also known as bimetallic corrosion or dissimilar metal corrosion, is an electrochemical process that occurs when two different metals are in contact with each other in the presence of an electrolyte, such as saltwater or moisture.

-One common scenario is in marine environments, where ships and boats are constructed using various metals, such as steel hulls with bronze or stainless steel fittings.
+One common scenario of corrosion is in marine environments, where ships and boats are constructed using various metals, such as steel hulls with bronze or stainless steel fittings.
 The seawater acts as the electrolyte, facilitating galvanic corrosion between these different metals, particularly in areas where they are in direct contact or proximity.
 Another prevalent scenario occurs in plumbing systems, where copper pipes are connected to brass or galvanized steel fittings.
 In the presence of water or moisture, galvanic corrosion can occur at these junctions, compromising the integrity of the plumbing network over time.

 In this post, we’ll provide an overview of the key concepts involved in galvanic corrosion and how to mitigate the effects with preventative chromium coating solutions.
+You can jump to any section using the guide below:

 What is Galvanic Corrosion: Key Concepts